 I was just musing over this practice that we’ve unwittingly fallen into.
 Usually on Friday after Jose gets home from work, we discuss what we’re doing for our two precious days together as a family.
 After we have an idea of our plans, we ask one another what’s on our wish list for ourselves.
 Most weekends, we each like to do some exercise.
 Other common requests include a sleep in one morning (me, repeatedly) or to go meet a friend, read, do some pampering.
 You get the jist.
 Sometimes all we want is to simply be together and nix the less pressing errands.
 Sometimes we want to do those errands in one fell swoop while one of us entertains the kids elsewhere.
 Bless them, but dragging kids around on a Saturday to do errands makes everything about 40 times harder.
 That’s just the proven mathematical reality there.

 As I’m writing this, Jose is at his mom’s house with the kids for dinner.
 He was in Quebec City all last week and I was up with Finn every 1-2 hours each night.
 He has a cold and a new tooth, poor thing.
 So I opted for some much-needed time alone to just relax.
 When I asked to stay back, Jose didn’t make me feel like I was being selfish or burdening him.
 He got it.
 In fact, he was like yas queen and asked if I wanted him to take the kids early to give me some extra time.
 Ok so maybe I’m paraphrasing a bit.
 Point is, sometimes the kindest thing you can do is just say yes and accommodate each other.
-It almost always means more work for one of you (obvi), but there is usually a way make to it work, right?
+It almost always means more work for one of you (obvi), but there is usually a way to make it work, right?
 And hopefully it’ll be easier to reciprocate the next time.

 Carving out time for ourselves amidst the daily demands we all face is fucking tough sometimes.
 With or without kids.
 I have to really work at it.
 I’ve put exercise at the top of my me time list.
 It serves the dual purpose of nurturing my physical AND mental health.
 Two for one.
 As great as that is, I’ve fallen short in other avenues.
 Making enough time with friends (sans kids), prioritizing my writing when I have a spare moment, involving my husband more in the sleep rituals with our son so the onus isn’t only on me and my boobs.
 Ok that last one is a BIG one.
 And a lesson I obviously didn’t learn very well the first time around with my daughter.
 Tougher still can be prioritizing time alone WITH Jose.
 That could fill a whole post.